Written by Divinity Nutra, Updated on July 18, 2022

 - Do not buy pure turmeric root powder unless the label discloses the exact curcumin content.
 Otherwise, you may not be getting enough curcumin to experience the full range of benefits.

-- Do not buy a turmeric supplement unless it contains some form of black pepper extract to increase absorption and bioavailability.
+- Do not buy a turmeric supplement unless it contains some form of black pepper extract (preferably BioPerine) to increase absorption and bioavailability.

 How long does it take for turmeric to work?